awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 Database activity streams have the following limits and requirements:
 + Currently, these streams are supported only with Aurora with PostgreSQL compatibility version 2\.3, which is compatible with PostgreSQL version 10\.7\.
++ Database activity streams support the DB instance classes listed for Aurora PostgreSQL in [Hardware Specifications for All Available DB Instance Classes for Aurora](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.SummaryAurora), except they don't support the t3\.medium instance class\.
 + They're not supported in the following AWS Regions:
   + China \(Beijing\) Region, `cn-north-1`
   + China \(Ningxia\) Region, `cn-northwest-1`